lonycell/grafana.v7/docs/sources/sharing/playlists.md

 You can edit playlists while creating them or after saving them.

-1. To access the Playlist feature, hover your cursor over Grafana's side menu.
+1. To access the Playlist feature, hover your cursor over ThingSPIN's side menu.
 1. Click **Playlists**.
 1. Click on the Playlist that you want to edit.